TheArturthur/CoppermindScraper/Cosmere/Tanalan.md

 |**Introduced In**|*[[Oathbringer\|Oathbringer]]*|

 For the previous lord of [[Rathalas\|Rathalas]], see [[Tanalan's father\|Tanalan's father]].
-**Tanalan** is the lord of [[Rathalas\|Rathalas]] (also known as the Rift).
-He has violet eyes and a nasally accent that is typical for the region.
-Tanalan holds an intense hatred for Dalinar due to the death of his father.
+**Tanalan** was the lord of [[Rathalas\|Rathalas]] (also known as the Rift).
+He had violet eyes and a nasally accent that is typical for the region.
+Tanalan held an intense hatred for Dalinar due to the death of his father.

 ## Contents